aws-neuron/aws-neuron-sdk/release-notes/neuron1/prev/rn.rst

 * Additional compiler improvements boost performance up to 20% higher throughput compared to previous release across model types.
 * Improving usability for NLP models, with out-of-the-box 12x higher-throughput at 70% lower cost for Hugging Face Transformers pre-trained BERT Base models, see :ref:`pytorch-tutorials-neuroncore-pipeline-pytorch`.
-* Upgrade Apache MXNet (Incubating) to 1.8, where Neuron is now a plugin, see :ref:`mxnet-neuron-rn`.
+* Upgrade Apache MXNet to 1.8, where Neuron is now a plugin, see :ref:`mxnet-neuron-rn`.
 * PyTorch ResNext models now functional with new operator support, see :ref:`pytorch-neuron-rn`.
 * PyTorch Yolov5 support, see :ref:`pytorch-neuron-rn`.
-* MXNet (Incubating): Gluon API and Neuron support for NLP BERT models, see :ref:`mxnet-neuron-rn`.
+* MXNet: Gluon API and Neuron support for NLP BERT models, see :ref:`mxnet-neuron-rn`.
 * PyTorch Convolution operator support has been extended to include most Conv1d and Conv3d variants, please see :ref:`neuron-cc-ops-pytorch`  for the complete list of operators.
 * First release of Neuron plugin for TensorBoard, see :ref:`neuron-tensorboard-rn`.